Al Iafrate: Comeback attempt

 In the summer of 2001, at age 35, Iafrate contemplated a comeback and contacted Rutherford about joining the Hurricanes on a try-out basis.
 His former agent, Rick Curran, told the Raleigh News & Observer about his plans: "He has been considering the possibility of coming in and trying to play again and testing his knee to see if it can withstand playing professional hockey again."
 Ultimately, it never came to be and Iafrate walked away from professional hockey for good.

 Iafrate played 799 career NHL games over twelve NHL seasons, scoring 152 goals and 311 assists for 463 points.
 He also compiled 1301 penalty minutes.
 His best season statistically was the 1992–93 season, when he scored 25 goals and 41 assists with the Washington Capitals.
 His career season also included a hat trick, the first for a Capitals defenseman in a Stanley Cup playoffs game, on April 29, 1993.

 Iafrate dealt with numerous injuries throughout his career, including a torn anterior cruciate ligament in a knee, sciatic nerve damage in his back, and a ruptured appendix.
 Because of injuries, Iafrate missed all of the 1994–95 and 1995–96 seasons, and played only 59 NHL games after his return, retiring after the 1997–98 season at age 32.
 Iafrate attempted comebacks during the 1998–99 and 2001–02 seasons, although these comebacks ended during training camp.

-Iafrate was previously involved with the research and development department with Warrior Hockey and is currently with BASE Hockey LP as a pro analyst.
-Iafrate is also the lead consultant for shooting and hockey sticks for the Columbus Blue Jackets of the NHL.
+Iafrate was previously involved with the research and development department with Warrior Hockey.